erentechlabs/compilemymind/content/posts/csharp-vs-java/index.md

 - **C#**:
   - **Windows Applications**: C# is the language of choice for desktop applications on Windows, particularly using **WinUI", **WPF** and **WinForms**.
-  - **Web Development**: **ASP.NET Core** is a robust framework for web development with C#, used for building scalable and high-performance web applications.
+  - **Web Development**: **ASP.NET** is a robust framework for web development with C#, used for building scalable and high-performance web applications.
   - **Game Development**: C# is widely used in game development, particularly with the **Unity** engine.
   - **Cross-Platform Development**: C# with **.NET MAUI** allows for the creation of cross-platform mobile applications.